 Papua New Guinea Internet

-PNG DataCo / Telikom (Kumul Consolidated Holdings) owns the rights to sell bandwidth on both cables.
+PNG DataCo (Kumul Telikom Holdings) owns the rights to sell bandwidth on both cables.
 Most internet providers in PNG use the PPC-1 cable except for Digicel and Speedcast (and a few others) who uses satellites; more on this later.
 The fact that we only have 2 cables and that the cables are relatively outdated is why internet is so expensive, slow and unreliable in PNG.

-There are plans to build a network of undersea cables around PNG, called the NTN.
-This will help with getting fast internet for heaps more people around the country but the big step forward will be upgrading APNG-2.
-There are no plans for an APNG-2 upgrade as yet but a few people are talking about it.
+There are plans to build a network of undersea cables around PNG, called the Kumul Submarine Cable.
+This will help with getting fast internet for more people around the country and link Port Moresby to the PPC-1 with a fibre connection for the first time.

 What happened to PNG internet?